Walter-pixel/COOP_Langevin_Public/README.md

  ### Empirical Results

-Below is the result of balanced test set accuracy using models that were previously trained on different imbalanced ratio training dataset.
-"LD 1-model" means only taking one model saved at the last LD training phase; while "LD 80-model" means using the saved models from the last 80 epochs of the LD training phase to carry out the hard ensemble voting.
+Below is the result of balanced test set accuracy using models that were previously trained on different imbalanced ratio training datasets.
+"LD 1-model" means only taking one model saved at the last LD training phase, while "LD 80-model" means using the saved models from the last 80 epochs of the LD training phase to carry out the hard ensemble voting.

   | Degree of Imbalance  | Learn  | Variational | LD 1-model | LD 80-model |
   |----------------------|--------|------------:|-----------:|------------:|